 Since there are certain foods or diets that make the body sick, then there must be other foods that heal the body.
-This is, of course, related the the idea that food is medicine, but here there are some foods that are good medicine and others that are bad medicine.
-The claimants here don't seem to notice that their logic is breaking down, since if a medicine were "bad" it would not properly be considered a medicine, but in fact, a poison, or toxin (there is overlap, here).
+This is, of course, related to the idea that food is medicine, but here there are some foods that are good medicine and others that are bad medicine.
+The claimants here don’t seem to notice that their logic is breaking down, since if a medicine were “bad” it would not properly be considered a medicine, but in fact, a poison, or toxin (there is overlap, here).
 And, of course, certain foods are labelled toxins, while other foods will rid the body of the toxins these bad foods put inside it.
-Still other foods cause inflammation in the body because they are 'pro-inflammatory,' while others prevent or cure this inflammation, because they are anti-inflammatory.
+Still other foods cause inflammation in the body because they are ‘pro-inflammatory,’ while others prevent or cure this inflammation, because they are anti-inflammatory.
 The idea that all diseases of the body are caused by inflammation has its own category in the quack medicine panoply.

-Many of the general statements found in the "food as medicine" claims are similar to the red flags of nutrition junk science that I wrote about previously.
-Have you recently seen an example of these are other types of related claims?
-If so, don't hesitate to report what you've found in the comments below!
+Many of the general statements found in the “food as medicine” claims are similar to the red flags of nutrition junk science that I wrote about previously.

 Can Your Diet Influence Whether You Get Sick or Stay Healthy?